ModyQyW/fabric/README.md

 - Upgrade your postcss version to latest 8.
 - Prettier is always required.
 - CLI is removed.
 It is not needed in most cases, and not a necessity in other cases.
 You can always follow README to config your project, or just use your own config.
+- Commitlint config is removed.
+Use `@commitlint/config-conventional` directly.
 - SASS support is removed.
 SCSS is more popular.
 - Update your React projects with new JSX transform and hooks.
 - Update your Vue projects with Composition API.